Classification and nonexistence for $t$-structures on derived categories of schemes: Preliminaries

 \subsection{Thomason filtrations}

-Let $Y$ be a Noetherian topological space.
+Let $X$ be a Noetherian scheme.
 We briefly discuss Thomason filtrations on such spaces.
-See \cite{Dubey/Sahoo:2023} for details.
-Recall that \textbf{Thomason subset} of $Y$ is an arbitrary union of subsets that are both closed and have a quasi-compact complement.
-The fact $Y$ is Noetherian ensures that this condition is equivalent to being a specialization closed subset of $Y$.
-Let $\operatorname{Spcl}(Y)$ be the collection of specialization closed subsets of $Y$.
+Recall that \textbf{Thomason subset} of $X$ is an arbitrary union of subsets that are both closed and have a quasi-compact complement.
+The fact $X$ is Noetherian ensures that this condition is equivalent to being a specialization closed subset of $X$.
+Let $\operatorname{Spcl}(X)$ be the collection of specialization closed subsets of $Y$.
+A function $\phi \colon \mathbb{Z} \to \operatorname{Spcl}(X)$ is called a \textbf{Thomason filtration} on $X$ if for each integer $n$ we have that $\phi(n)$ is a Thomason subset of $X$, and $\phi(n+1)$ is contained in $\phi (n)$.
+It is possible to `shift' a Thomason filtration $\phi$ by an integer $s$ as follows: $\phi[s]$ is determined by assignment $n\mapsto \phi (n+s)$.